 If you are like me, you probably work to help your children focus on the business of being kids.
 We want childhood to be a happy time for learning and development, not for fear and concern.
 As parents, we may want to shelter our children from scary things like the realities of emergency medical situations.
-I know I worry that if I start talking with my kids about circumstances that would require first aid, I may end up terrifying them.
+I know I worry that if I start talking with them about circumstances that would require first aid skills for kids, I may end up terrifying them.
 The protector in me wants to shelter my kids and allow them to enjoy life, free of worry and concern.
+And that is what I think is very important, that when you let a child experience the best of what childhood has to offer.

 Knowing they have these skills, even if they never have to use them, will increase their self-confidence and their compassion for others.
 Confidence and compassion are two qualities I certainly want for my children.

-I believe there is a balance in the two ideas of protecting our children and teaching them skills they need to know.
+I believe there is a balance between the two ideas of protecting our children and teaching them skills they need to know.
 There are ways to teach first aid to our kids to increase their self-confidence and compassion without terrifying them or causing them nightmares.
+Also as a mom, check out these 6 Ways to Learn Important First Aid Skills Every Mom Needs.

 Today I have two lists about first aid for you: